 Once upon a time, I thought money was to pay for things like food.
 Or clothing.
 Or shelter.
 All those things we were taught to believe were the necessities of life.
 So I took a job in the ad world, where I logged nearly 20 years as a designer and art director, creating work that other people liked, to pay for those things other people said were necessities.

 Then I discovered rubber stamping and learned what money was really meant for.
 To buy more stamps.
 And stuff.

-So I left the ad world behind to create stamps, and stuff.
+So, in 2002, I left the ad world behind to create stamps, and stuff.
 And, I haven’t looked back since.